Parsley massacre

 carried out the massacre on the orders of Dominican dictator Rafael Trujillo.

 As a result of the massacre, virtually the entire Haitian population in the Dominican frontier was either killed or forced to flee across the border.
 Many died while trying to flee to Haiti across the Dajabón River that divides the two countries on the island; the troops followed them into the river to cut them down, causing the river to run with blood and corpses for several days.
 The massacre claimed the lives of an estimated 14,000 to 40,000 Haitian men, women, and children, out of 60,517 "foreign" members of the black population in 1935 meaning one to three fifths of the Haitian population of the country or more may have been killed in the massacre.

+While the range of deaths is very wide, scholars generally agree on an estimated 20,000 deaths.
+The exact number of victims is impossible to calculate for several reasons.
+The Dominican Army carried out most of the killings in isolated areas, often leaving no witnesses or few survivors.
+Many bodies were either disposed of in the sea, where they were consumed by sharks, or buried in mass graves, where acidic soil degraded them, leaving nothing for forensic investigators to exhume.

 The name of the massacre comes from reports that Dominican troops interrogated thousands of civilians demanding that each victim say the Spanish word perejil ("parsley") as a shibboleth.
-According to the stories, if the accused could not pronounce the word to the interrogators' satisfaction, they were deemed to be Haitians and killed.
-However, most scholars believe this aspect of the massacre to be mythical.
+The pronunciation test is referred to as the parsley test.
+According to the stories, if the accused could not pronounce the word to the interrogators' satisfaction, meaning with the Dominican accent and pronunciation, they were deemed to be Haitians and killed.
+However, most scholars recognize that the use of the parsley test specifically may be a misconception, as research by historian Lauren Derby shows, the explanation is based more on myth than on personal accounts.